aresio/fsabol/README.md

 Counters an irsabol attack on properly implemented python scripts.

 Usage:
-fsabol <filename>
+fsabol "filename"

-Please note that fsabol will replace the existing <filename> file.
+Please note that fsabol will replace the existing "filename" file.
 Please use it carefully.
 The author accepts no responsibility, or liability, for whatsoever problem, damage, data loss or system malfunctioning due to by fsabol.
 Use it at your own risk.